TV Cable Set-Top Australia 1995 - 2025

-Click here for a full list of FTA (Free-to-air) channels in 2024
+Click here for a full list of digital FTA (Free-to-air) channels in 2025

-Foxtel & Optus launch separate 20 channel cable services in Sep 1995 using analog ("raster lines") at 6MHz per channel.
-Also FTA via cable.
+Foxtel & Optus launch separate 20 channel and FTA cable services in Sep 1995 using analog ("raster lines") at 6MHz per channel.
 Analog signal switched off in 2007.

-In October 2023 Foxtel switched off its cable network after 28 years of operation, having been replaced by the NBN.
+October 2023 switched off cable network after 28 years of operation, 210MHz spectrum to NBN

-Fetch TV originally launched in 2010 using iiNet as its ISP.
-Based in Sydney, owner Astro Malaysia, it provides customers with a Fetch Mighty (m616T) set-top box with Fetch Mini also available, a rival to Foxtel TV and until 2022 Telstra.
-Since Aug 2nd 2022 Fetch is majority owned by Telstra, who acquired a 51.4% stake in the company.
+Fetch TV launched its streaming service in 2010 using iiNet as its ISP.
+Based in Sydney, owner Astro Malaysia, Optus provided customers initially with a Gen 2 Linux-based set-top box (HDMI & RCA cables) and from 2016 a Fetch Mighty (m616T) Gen 3 Android-based set-top box (HDMI only) also Fetch Mini.
+It rivalled Foxtel Now and until 2022 Telstra.
+Since Aug 2nd 2022 Fetch is majority owned by Telstra, a customer base in 2025 estimated at about 715,000.

 Internet Streaming How it works

 Each on-demand show has been broken into tiny files progressively downloaded.
-Streaming automatically adapts to bandwidth e.g. SD=3mbps, HD=7mbps, 4K=25mbps with usually a 20-60 second delay to avoid buffering issues, and support for FF and Rewind through a playlist of small images.
+Streaming automatically adapts to bandwidth e.g. SD=3mbps, HD=7mbps, 4K=25mbps to offset possible seconds of delay from "buffering" issues, and support for FF and Rewind through a playlist of small images.

-The two major protocols are HLS, launched on the Apple iPhone in 2009, and MPEG-DASH based on Qualcomm's 3G work with Mobile Phone circuitry prior to 2011.
+Click here for the various standards, the two major protocols being HLS, launched on the Apple iPhone in 2009, and MPEG-DASH based on Qualcomm's 3G work with Mobile Phone circuitry prior to 2011.
 Dash's large users are Netflix, Amazon and YouTube.

-Combined with HTML5 found in computer browsers since 2012, the two protocols replaced earlier plug-in Adobe Flash used with the YouTube launch in 2005.
-Another protocol developed in 2010 for the IE browser, Microsoft Smooth Streaming currently sees little use.
+Combined with HTML5 found in computer browsers since 2012, the two protocols replaced earlier plug-in Adobe Flash RTMP used with the YouTube launch in 2005.
+Other protocols are Microsoft Smooth Streaming developed for the IE browser, and WebRTC used in Google Meet (and recently in Zoom and WhatsApp).

-• Australian companies Binge (Foxtel) with 1.5 million and Stan launched Jan 2015 with 2.6 million subscribers.
+• Australian companies Stan launched Jan 2015 with 2.6 million subscribers and Binge (Foxtel) with 1.6 million.

 Compatibility

-2. Smart TVs: including LG & Samsung TVs, plus the following three major devices below Apple TV, Amazon Fire TV, Google Chromecast / Android TVs
+2. Smart TVs: including LG WebOS, Samsung Tizen, & Sony Google TV, plus the following three major devices below Apple TV set-tops, Amazon Fire TV set-tops, Google TV Streamer

 3. Computers: Windows, Mac & Google Chrome